AlphaZer00/ecommerce-store/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

- 'A streamlined ecommerce store SPA created with react-router-v7.
-Product data sourced from <a href="https://fakestoreapi.com/">FakeStoreAPI</a>.'
+ A streamlined ecommerce store SPA created with react-router-v7.
+Product data sourced from <a href="https://fakestoreapi.com/">FakeStoreAPI.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>